 An example of glance is to scan a picture in a couple of seconds.

-Origin: ME glansen, glenchen, prob. a blend < OFr glacier, to slip (see glacis) + guenchir, to elude < Frank *wenkjan, to totter; akin to OE wancol, unstable
+Origin: Middle English glansen, glenchen, probably a blend from Old French glacier, to slip (see glacis) plush guenchir, to elude from Frankish an unverified form wenkjan, to totter; akin to Old English wancol, unstable

-Origin: Ger glanz, lit., luster: for IE base see glass
+Origin: Ger glanz, literally , luster: for Indo-European base see glass

 verb glanced glanced, glanc·ing, glanc·es verb, intransitive

 Origin: Middle English glauncen, alteration (influenced by glenten, to shine) of glacen, from Old French glacer, to slide; see glacis .

-Origin: , from Old High German, bright; see ghel-2 in Indo-European roots.
+Origin: German Glanz, from Middle High German glanz, from Old High German, bright; see ghel-2 in Indo-European roots.